 Lead nurturing doesn’t end after the first call.
 It barely starts there.

 Some prospects take weeks to decide.
 Others take months.
 That’s normal.
-Especially for something like home remodeling, where decisions carry weight.
+Especially for something like home remodelling, where decisions carry weight.

 The companies that win?
 They stay present without being annoying.
 That balance isn’t easy, but it’s worth figuring out.